CSharperMantle/periotrisjs/README.md

 yarn install --immutable
 ```

-### Build and serve
+### Host local instances

-Run the following command to build and serve a static, release-ready [Gatsby](https://gatsbyjs.com/) site:
+Run the following command to build and serve a publish-ready site (the same as you get from GH Pages and Vercel instances):

 ```sh
 yarn run build && yarn run serve
 ```

-If you prefer hot-reload, friendly exception messages and other development-friendly features of Gatsby, run the following commands to start a dev server:
+Or you can run the following command to build and serve a development site:

 ```sh
 yarn run develop
 ```

-After these commands are executed, you should see in the terminal an address to visit.
-The address is usually `http://localhost:8000/` or `http://localhost:9000/` depending on whether your build is for dev or production.
+Follow the instructions printed in the terminal to enjoy your local instance.

 ### Test

-Run the following to run unit tests:

 ```sh
 yarn run test
 ```

-Normally every test suite should be "PASSED".
+This command will run all tests and will print the results.
+Normally all tests should pass.